 I asked the crew for a long interval between main and dessert and they courteously obliged.
 I spent a few hours happily enjoying cups of TWG Silver Moon tea (my favourite Singaporean tea) and catching up on Game of Thrones on my Singapore Airlines first-class personal LCD screen.

 Several hours, later, my dessert was delivered.
 I’d opted for the warm frangipane tart with fresh raspberry and almond ice cream.
 The dish was beautifully presented.
 I was still quite full, so sampled just a few bites.

 My meal service concluded with an Illy long black coffee.

 At this stage, we were around two hours out of Sydney.
 Before long, the Captain announced our descent, and the seat belt sign was promptly switched on.
 Our descent into Sydney was unremarkable and it was a quick taxi to the gate before disembarking.

-Overall, I really enjoyed my Singapore Airlines first class flight on the non refurbished Boeing 777-300ER.
-While the first class cabin is starting to date, the seat was still very comfortable and spacious.
-The Singapore Airlines first class crew were extremely professional and their service couldn’t be faulted.
+Overall, I really enjoyed my Singapore Airlines first-class flight on the non-refurbished Boeing 777-300ER.
+While the first-class cabin is starting to date, the seat was still very comfortable and spacious.
+The Singapore Airlines first-class crew were extremely professional and their service couldn’t be faulted.
 The fact that I had the first class cabin all to myself made the experience very special.

 Collecting Singapore Airlines KrisFlyer miles in Australia

+It’s surprisingly easy to collect Krisflyer miles in Australia.
 You can currently pick up 80,000 KrisFlyer points with the American Express Platinum Charge Card.
-This high-end charge card earns points into the American Express Membership Rewards scheme, with a conversion rate of 1:1 to KrisFlyer.
-With the current sign on bonus for this card, you’ll receive enough KrisFlyer miles to book a one way flight between Singapore and Sydney in first class.
+This high-end charge card earns points in the American Express Membership Rewards scheme, with a conversion rate of 1:1 to KrisFlyer.
+With the current sign-on bonus for this card, you’ll receive enough KrisFlyer miles to book a one-way flight between Singapore and Sydney in first class.